ymoussaba/TesterUrl/README.md

 * Watch that response go down to your app

 ## Live Example
-Browse the live demo on [http://testerurl.com](http://testerurl.com)
+Browse the live demo on [http://testerurl.com](http://testerurl.com).
+If I have time, video tutorials are on the way as well.

 ## Before You Begin